carbon-language/carbon-lang/lld/docs/windows_support.rst

 MSBuild.exe had been shipped as a component of the .NET framework, but since 2013 it's part of Visual Studio.
 You can find it at "C:\\Program Files (x86)\\msbuild".

+You can build LLD as a 64 bit application.
+To do that, open VS2013 x64 command prompt and run cmake for "Visual Studio 12 Win64" target.

 Known issues
 ============